-Buildings at the Enfield Centre, Forty Hall Farm and Gunnersbury Park Centres have been assessed for asbestos.
+Buildings at all Centres have been assessed for asbestos.
 The location of any identified asbestos is listed on the Asbestos Register.
 The management of Asbestos is undertaken in accordance with College Asbestos Management Policy.

 Buildings at Crystal Palace, Regent's Park and Brooks Farm Centres have been assessed for asbestos by College Landlords.